StratusFearMe21/grezi-next/README.md

 Grezi allows you to write presentations using plain text.
 It's designed to make presentations that are very engaging, with little effort on your part.

+**Note that:** Grezi depends on the Helix text editor for syntax highlighting.
+If you don't have Helix, you can find a binary [here](https://github.com/helix-editor/helix/releases/latest)

 ## Features

 ### IDE Support: